ARM-software/gfxreconstruct-arm/USAGE_desktop_Vulkan.md

                         start and end of the measurement range.
   --vssb
                         Skip blit to real swapchain to gain performance during replay.
+  --offscreen-swapchain-frame-boundary
+                        Should only be used with offscreen swapchain.
+                        Activate the extension VK_EXT_frame_boundary (always supported if trimming, check for driver support otherwise) and insert command buffer submission with VkFrameBoundaryEXT where vkQueuePresentKHR
+                        was called in the original capture.
+                        This allows to preserve frames when capturing a replay that uses. offscreen swapchain.
   --save-pipeline-cache <cache-file>
                         If set, produces pipeline caches at replay time instead of using the one saved at capture time and save those caches in <cache-file>.